saostad/ldap-schema-ts-generator/README.md

 - [ ] Active Directory create a functionality to fetch all meta data about server [ref](https://docs.microsoft.com/en-us/windows/win32/adschema/rootdse)
 - [ ] add option to customize generated file names with prefix/postfix (now it 's using Pascal case of ldap display name as interface and file name)
 - [ ] create out folders if not exist instead of throwing error
-- [ ] generate graphql types and CRUD operations
+- [x] generate graphql types and CRUD operations
-  - [ ] generate Type for each objectClass in schema
+  - [x] generate Type for each objectClass in schema
-    - [ ] respect inheritance
+    - [x] respect inheritance
     - [ ] respect relations by linkID attribute
-  - [ ] use dn as identification field
+  - [x] use dn as identification field
-  - [ ] generate general operations for each Type:
+  - [x] generate general operations for each Type:
+    - [x] Query get all
-    - [ ] Query get by dn
+    - [x] Query get by dn
-    - [ ] Mutation delete by dn
+    - [x] Mutation delete by dn
-    - [ ] Mutation update by dn (input only not readonly attributes)
+    - [x] Mutation update by dn (input only not readonly attributes)

 ### Know Issues